-- The Office of Academic Affairs provides students with advice pertaining to their academic studies and pertinent information regarding academic policies and procedures - The Office of Academic Affairs assists students in solving academic-related problems within their courses, peer assessment issues, communication with course instructors, and other general course-related issues such as academic honesty

-• The Office of Academic Affairs implements policies and procedures for Incomplete Grades, Late Withdrawal, Administrative Withdrawal, and Change of Program Requests.
+- The Office of Academic Affairs provides students with advice pertaining to their academic studies and pertinent information regarding academic policies and procedures. - The Office of Academic Affairs assists students in solving academic-related problems within their courses, peer assessment issues, communication with course instructors, and other general course-related issues such as academic honesty. - The Office of Academic Affairs implements policies and procedures for Incomplete Grades, Late Withdrawals, Administrative Course Withdrawals, and Change of Major or Degree Program Requests. - UoPeople Instructors in the Office of Academic Affairs are available to students via email throughout the academic year.